mbleichner/koti/README.md

 ## Limitations

-- Currently, only Arch/pacman is supported.
-In the future, I plan to add support for apt, yum, flatpak, etc.
+- Currently, only Arch (pacman) and Flatpak is supported.
+In the future, I plan to add support for apt, yum, etc.

 ## Installation (Arch)